Before you apply

 Credits will be calculated the same way they are in NYU, according to the ABA regulations.
 Each credit will be worth 700 minutes of instruction, exclusive of class breaks or final exams.
 Courses and seminars may evaluate students by papers, class presentations, class participation and final exams.
 Clinics will be evaluated by the students’ work in research, papers, fieldwork, and class presentations of fieldwork.

 Tuition and Expenses

-Students participating in an exchange program pay full tuition to NYU for the semester.
+Students participating in a study abroad program pay full tuition to NYU for the semester.
 There is no adjustment to tuition or fees.
-Students do not pay tuition or fees to the host institution.
 Tuition covers the number of classes considered a full course load.
 Students who wish to take additional classes may do so at their expense.

-Participation in an exchange program should have no effect on an NYU law student's eligibility for financial aid grants or loans.
+Participation in a study abroad program should have no effect on an NYU law student's eligibility for financial aid grants or loans.
 Specific questions should be directed to the Office of Student Financial Services.

 All costs related to travel, housing, books, and incidental expenses are the responsibility of the student.

 • Students will be required to confirm participation in the program by the published date.
 This confirmation will be considered an irreversible commitment to participate in the program.
 If after confirming students wish to withdraw from the program, they will not be allowed to take courses in New York during the semester of their planned participation.
 Students with extraordinary circumstances may appeal this decision in writing to the Executive Committee.

 • Students should take their job search into consideration when applying for the Study Abroad Program and plan on the potential for an extended post-graduation job search.
 OCS and PILC can guide students individually in this matter.

 Students who will require NYU housing during convocation and/or to prepare for the Bar exam should plan to notify Residence Services during their semester of participation.